Liu-Cheng/graph-database-accel-survey/README.md

   Stonebraker.
 "Staring into the abyss: An evaluation of concurrency control with one thousand cores."
 Proceedings of the VLDB Endowment 8, no. 3 (2014):
   209-220.

+- Fu, Yaosheng, and David Wentzlaff.
+"PriME: A parallel and distributed simulator for thousand-core chips."
+In Performance Analysis of Systems and Software (ISPASS), 2014 IEEE International Symposium on, pp. 116-125.
+IEEE, 2014.

+- Miller, Jason E., Harshad Kasture, George Kurian, Charles Gruenwald, Nathan Beckmann, Christopher Celio, Jonathan Eastep, and Anant Agarwal.
+"Graphite: A distributed parallel simulator for multicores."
+In HPCA-16 2010 The Sixteenth International Symposium on High-Performance Computer Architecture, pp. 1-12.
+  IEEE, 2010.